-Active Knox is excited to announce a virtual event (via Zoom) on Dec.
-3 at 6 p.m. featuring Charles T. Brown, founder and managing principal of Equitable Cities LLC.
+Active Knox hosted a virtual event on Dec.
+3, 2020, featuring Charles T. Brown, founder and managing principal of Equitable Cities LLC.

-This event is co-sponsored by the City of Knoxville’s Office of Sustainability and the League of Women Voters.
-We’ll be joined by local panelists Seema Singh of Knoxville City Council and Elizabeth Johnson, Co-President of Justice Knox.
+This event was co-sponsored by the City of Knoxville’s Office of Sustainability and the League of Women Voters.
+It was the 14th speaker series for Active Knox, and the second one that we’ve held virtually.

-These virtual events will feature UTK researchers Dr. Gene Fitzhugh and Dr. Cristina Barroso discussing their study of Knoxville’s parks and the impact of design on physical activity and health equity.
-There will be time for questions and answers after the presentation.
+Active Knox hosted two virtual events on Oct.
+13, 2020, with UTK researchers Dr. Gene Fitzhugh and Dr. Cristina Barroso discussing their study of Knoxville’s parks and the impact of design on physical activity and health equity.

 Transportation planner Ellen Zavisca discusses how changes to the design of our streets and our vehicles can save lives and prevent unnecessary injuries.
 Mistakes happen, but they should not be deadly.
 If we take traffic violence seriously and work to reduce speeds, we can get to a place where no one suffers a life-changing injury, or worse, just trying to get from Point A to Point B.